-&lt;sup>2Words with breathy-pharyngealized-creaky vowels include the following (using the orthography in Traill 1994b): $|q\hat{a}h'le$ 'phalanges of an ungulate' (p.
-61); $!g\hat{a}h'm$ 'erythema' (p.
-80); $!g\bar{a}h'u$ -ka 'juvenile Bushveld lizard' (p.
-81); $|m\hat{a}h'pa$ 'turn over' (p.
-124); $\pm \bar{a}h'a$ 'restrain' (p.
-130); $t\hat{a}h'a$ 'young of [...] ostrich' (p.
-155); $ts\bar{a}h'li$ 'split moist [...] pods' (variant of pharyngealized-creaky $ts\bar{a}'li$ ; p.
-162); $dz\bar{a}h'nu$ 'Fork-marked sand snake' (p.
+2 Words with breathy-pharyngealized-creaky vowels include the following (using the orthography in Traill, 1994b): lqáh'le "phalanges of an ungulate" (p.
+61); lgáh'm "erythema" (p.
+80); lgôh'u-ka "juvenile Bushveld lizard" (p.
+81); lnàh'na "turn over" (p.
+124); tậh a "restrain" (p.
+130); tàh'a "young of [...] ostrich" (p.
+155); tsãh'li "split moist [...] pods" (variant of pharyngealized-creaky tsã li; p.
+162); and dzāh'nu "Fork-marked sand snake" (p.
 164).
-Only some of these words could plausibly be considered breathy-pharyngealized vowels followed by a glottal stop; see also similar discussion of breathy-creaky vowels by Naumann (2016).
+Only some of these words could plausibly be considered breathy-pharyngealized vowels followed by a glottal stop; see also a similar discussion of breathy-creaky vowels by Naumann (2016).

-Figure 2.
-Sample waveforms and spectrograms of three instances of /táSi/ 'far' from three speakers in the dataset from this study.
-Vertical axes show up to 5000 Hz.
+Fig. 2.
+Sample waveforms and spectrograms of three instances of /tái/ "far" from three speakers in the data set from this study.
+The vertical axes show up to 5,000 Hz.
 The first vowel is phonologically pharyngealized in each case, and shows phonetic signs of pharyngealization (convergence of F1 and F2, lowering of F3).
-But phonologically pharyngealized vowels can also be realized phonetically with creaky voice (sudden drop in intensity and F0) in the middle of the vowel (left), little visible creaky voice (middle), and sustained glottal closure associated with either a pharyngealized glottal stop ([?S]) or an epiglottal stop ([?], which necessarily involves glottal closure; Esling et al., 2005) (right).
+But phonologically pharyngealized vowels can also be realized phonetically with creaky voice (sudden drop in intensity and F0) in the middle of the vowel (left), with little visible creaky voice (middle), and with sustained glottal closure associated with either a pharyngealized glottal stop ([?^f]) or an epiglottal stop ([?], which necessarily involves glottal closure; Esling, 2005) (right).